 ABC consolidated group comes into existence on 1 July 2003.
-On that date, tax losses of \$1,500 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
+On that date, tax losses of \$1,700 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
 No other losses are transferred to the head company.
-ABC group determines that \$600 of the tax losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses.
+ABC group determines that \$800 of the tax losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses.
 The balance of the losses transferred (\$900) is to be utilised applying the available fraction method.

-Up to the 2004-05 income year, ABC group utilised tax losses transferred of \$400 - two-thirds of the total amount transferred - applying the concessional method in the first two income years ending after the initial transfer time.
-Tax losses of \$200, applying the concessional method, were carried forward to the 2005-06 income year.
-Tax losses of \$500, applying the available fraction method, were carried forward to the 2005-06 income year.
+Tax losses of \$200, applying the concessional method, were carried forward to the 2006-07 income year because there was insufficient income to fully deduct those losses in the 2005-06 income year (the third income year ending after the initial transfer time).
+Tax losses of \$500, applying the available fraction method, were carried forward to the 2006-07 income year.

-For the 2005-06 income year, ABC group has assessable income of \$1,950 and deductions of \$250.
+For the 2006-07 income year, ABC group has assessable income of \$1,950 and deductions of \$250.
 The head company satisfies the relevant loss recoupment tests in respect of all the transferred tax losses.
 ABC group has calculated that it is able to use \$30 of the transferred tax losses applying the available fraction method.

-For the 2005-06 income year, ABC group determines its taxable income as follows:
+For the 2006-07 income year, ABC group determines its taxable income as follows: